Zagreb Public Transport

 Trams are undeniably the best way to get around Zagreb – a (reduced) service even runs at night.
 There are 15 routes in Zagreb, and many stop either at Trg bana Jelacica (the main square) or at the main train station.

-Full details of the tram system can be found on the Zagreb Tram website – here’s the tram map for daytime routes, as well as the map for nighttime services.
+Full details of the tram system can be found on the Zagreb Tram website – here’s the Zagreb daytime tram map, as well as the Zagreb nighttime tram map.

 Zagreb Public Transport

-Once you board the tram, you must remember to validate your ticket in the machines – the machines for these are near the very first and very last doors of trams.
-(Note: in the more old-fashioned trams, there is only such a machine by the front door.)
-These tickets cost €0.53, and once validated can be used on as many journeys as you need within 30 minutes.
+Once you board the tram, you must remember to validate your ticket in the machines – the machines for these are near the very first and very last doors of the tram.
+(Note: in the older-fashioned trams, there is only such a machine by the front door.)
+These tickets cost €0.53, and once validated, can be used on as many journeys as you need within 30 minutes.

 It is also possible to purchase a ticket from the driver – obviously, you will need to board at the very front of the tram.
 A ticket purchased from the driver costs €0.80.